damianhakert/damianhakert.github.io/source/handbook/marketing/developer-marketing/index.md

 ## Events

-* People and espacially the CEO should go shaking hands, even at small events.
+* People and especially the CEO should go shaking hands, even at small events.
 * If you go talk at small events you'll see that over time you get into bigger ones.
 * People that you meet in person are more likely to become evangelists for you.
-* Attend conferences, espacially OSCON
+* Attend conferences, especially OSCON

 ## Club

 Start a GitLab Club for people that evangelize GitLab, make them a superhero:

-1. Find them on Twitter, Stack Overflow, our issue tracker, our commits, our irc channel, etc.
+1. Find them on Twitter, Stack Overflow, our issue tracker, our commits, our IRC channel, etc.
 1. These people can get access to swag (coupons for webstore)
 1. Access to the company and eachother (via a chat channel)
 1. Access to our service engineers (support tokens?)